Sources: 19 Austin police officers indicted in protest probe

 “Our community is safer when our community trusts enforcement.
 When it believes law enforcement follows that law and protects the people who live here,” Garza said.
 “There cannot be trust if there is no accountability when law enforcement breaks the law.”

-“DA Garza ran on a platform to indict police officers and has not missed the opportunity to ruin lives and careers simply to fulfill a campaign promise," Cassidy said.
+“DA Garza ran on a platform to indict police officers and has not missed the opportunity to ruin lives and careers simply to fulfill a campaign promise," Casaday said.

 Garza said his office prosecutes anybody who causes harm “regardless of who causes it.”

-Note: This story was first published Feb.
-17, 2022.
-It was updated Feb.
-18, 2022, to correct the spelling of the Austin Police Association president’s name.
-He is Ken Casaday, not Ken Cassidy.